openvinotoolkit/openvino_contrib/modules/arm_plugin/README.md

 As soon as `make` command is finished you can find the resulting OpenVINO™ binaries in the `openvino/bin/armv7l/Release` and the plugin `libarmPlugin.so` in `openvino/bin/armv7l/Release/lib`.

-### Approach #3: build OpenVINO™ and the plugin consequentially (native compiling)
+### Approach #3: build OpenVINO™ and the plugin without OpenCV on ARM platform (native compiling)
-In order to build the plugin, you must prebuild OpenVINO package from source using [this guideline](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode#building-for-different-oses).
+In order to build the plugin, you must prebuild OpenVINO™ package from source using [this guideline](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode#building-for-different-oses).

 Afterwards plugin build procedure is as following: